 Seminar materials

 We have provided direct links to the publishers for each text.
-Attendees with university, library or personal subscriptions should log in to access the full content (unless it is Open Access).
+Attendees with university, library or personal subscriptions should log in to access the full content (unless Open Access).
 If you do not have access, we recommend downloading the series programme here.
-It contains topic outlines and key questions, ensuring you can fully participate in discussions without needing the full text.
+It contains session outlines and questions, ensuring you can fully participate in discussions without needing the full text.
 We also encourage you to visit The Forum to ask questions, share resources and debate key themes.

 Barthes, R. (1986) ‘The Death of the Author’, in Barthes, R. The Rustle of Language.
 Translated by R. Howard.
 Berkeley: University of California Press, pp. 49–55.